 2. Multi-Pitch Routes

 Thailand also has an impressive arsenal of multi-pitch routes to offer, most of which are bolted, with some reaching over 200 meters in height!
-Some notable climbs being The Ninth Life, Hart of Darkness, Candlestick, Ao Nang Tower, and Humanity, trying a multi-pitch in Thailand could be a nice change of pace.
+Some notable climbs are The Ninth Life, Hart of Darkness, Candlestick, Ao Nang Tower, and Humanity, trying a multi-pitch in Thailand could be a nice change of pace.
 Rock and Sun offers up to 10-day guided trips if you’d like someone to take care of all of the planning for you, but adding in some multi-pitch climbing is sure to perfect an already incredible climbing vacation.

 If you want to go beyond and do an overseas adventure travel aka climbing trip, then the top climbing destinations in Asia will be your next article to read.
 Enjoyyy….